-Revision history for Bspec commands is described in the following:
+The recent history forJPEG Decoder Commands are described in the following:

-- If the InputFormat is YUV400 or YUV444 or YUV411, then output cannot be NV12, YUY2 or UYVY, it has to be planar (like legacy IVB).
-But for 420 and 422 InputFormat, there's a choice of having Planar, NV12, YUY2 or UYVY OutputFormat.
+- InputFormat on HSW ULT/C0+ is the same as IVB, and should be programmed the same way as IVB. - If the InputFormat is YUV400 or YUV444 or YUV411, then output cannot be NV12, YUY2 or UYVY, it has to be planar (like legacy IVB).
+But for 420 and 422 InputFormat, there's a choice of having Planar, NV12, YUY2 or UYVY OutputFormat (new addition from HSW ULT/C0+).
 And the surface state should be programmed accordingly. - Refer "Output Format YUV" field for more details.